iamAnshAsthana/Python-Basics/Readme.md

 # Python Interview Preparation – MCQs, Output Prediction & Coding Questions

+## How to Use

+- Try to solve all MCQs first.
+- Then attempt output prediction without running the code.
+- Finally, implement all coding questions in `solution.py` (or your own file).

 This document contains three sections commonly asked in Python basic-level interviews:
 - **Section A:** Multiple Choice Questions
 - **Section B:** Output Prediction